Celebrate Toronto - NOW Magazine

 Celebrate Toronto, will be honoring Toronto’s 187th Anniversary as a Virtual Festival launching March 6th, 2021.
 Let’s ‘Rebuild, Reconnect, and Show Love’ for Toronto and our small businesses.

-Tune in to our live show featuring Toronto musicians, New Choir, Queen Pepper, and Queens Own Rifles, and our DJ Video Dance Party.
+Live show March 6 at 7 pm featuring Toronto musicians, New Choir, Queen Pepper, and Queens Own Rifles, and a DJ Video Dance Party. http://www.celebratetoronto.ca/liveshow

 Shop the ‘Toronto Made Market’ a curated online market featuring local businesses and artists.
-Online games include Toronto Trivia, ColourTO, Photo Contests and the #RemiDanceChallenge, Prizes and giveaways will be announced weekly.
+Online games include Toronto Trivia, ColourTO, Photo Contests and the #RemiDanceChallenge.

 ▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬